What Is the Average Salary of an Appliance Repair Technician?

 Because you may commute to clients' homes, you'll need to have a valid driver's license.
 Skills may be learned on the job; however, completing a training program could open up more job opportunities.
 Training programs are available through vocational schools, trade schools and community colleges.
 Appliance manufacturers might also offer appliance-specific training seminars.
 Additionally, obtaining professional certification may improve your ability to find steady employment.
 The National Appliance Service Technician Certification (NASTeC) and the Professional Service Association's (PSA) certification are some of the most common ways to show expertise in the field.

 According to the U.S. Bureau of Labor Statistics (BLS), in May 2014 the average annual wage of home appliance repairers was $37,720 (www.bls.gov).
 The BLS reports home appliance repairers working in electronics and appliance stores earned an average annual wage of $35,180 in 2014, and the average salary for those in the personal and household repair industry was $39,020 in the same year.

 Wages by Years of Experience

 As with other occupations, as an appliance repair technician, your wage can increase with the number of years you work.
-According to PayScale.com, as of September 2015, home appliance repair technicians with 0-5 years of field experience earned a yearly rate of $34,000.
-Those with 5-10 years of experience earned $40,000 a year, and technicians with 10-20 years of experience earned $44,000 a year.
-Lastly, technicians with over 20 years of experience earned $47,000 a year.
+According to PayScale.com, as of September 2015, home appliance repair technicians with 0-5 years of field experience earned a yearly median rate of roughly $34,000.
+Those with 5-10 years of experience earned around $40,000 a year, and technicians with 10-20 years of experience earned approximately $44,000 a year.
+Lastly, technicians with over 20 years of experience earned around $47,000 a year.
 It is worth noting that these figures only represent a small sampling of individuals in the field.